HDFGroup/hdf-rest-api/Hypermedia.rst

 Hypermedia
 *************************

-h5serv supports the REST convention of **HATEOAS** or *Hypermedia as the Engine of Application State*.
-The idea is (see http://en.wikipedia.org/wiki/HATEOS for a full explanation) is that each response include links to related resources related to the requested resource.
+HDF Kita supports the REST convention of **HATEOAS** or *Hypermedia as the Engine of Application State*.
+The idea (see http://en.wikipedia.org/wiki/HATEOS for a full explanation) is that each response includes links to resources related to the requested resource.

 For example, consider the request for a dataset: ``GET /datasets/<id>``.
-The response will be a JSON representation of the dataset describing it's type, shape, and other aspects.
+The response will be a JSON representation of the dataset describing its type, shape, and other aspects.
 Related resources to the dataset would include:

  * the dataset's attributes